 A corporate building of blue plate glass rises above 25 stories and stands majestically on the Canadian landscape.
 This impressive structure casts a long shadow in the evening sun and can be seen from many miles.
 I've heard it said that this building was funded with money that was stolen from T&T by a politician who took refuge in Panama.
 Every time I pass, I wonder how many more of these buildings are dotting skylines across the globe, paid for with T&T petro-dollars and benefiting everyone except those from whom the money was stolen.
 The thought makes me sick to my stomach.

 It is for this group of thieves that I reserve the sword.
-These shameless bastards, dishonest scoundrels posing as upstanding citizens, do more to undermine the country than the criminals who grace the daily news and strikes fear in the hearts of law abiding citizens.
-As notorious as the latter are, the insidious “good citizens” who steals from the public is a malignant cancer in the society.
-Chopping off the hands of these “white collar” crooks, will do much to send this cancer into remission.
-For it is written that; “If thy right hand offend thee, cut it off” and indeed, I am offended.
+These shameless bastards, dishonest scoundrels posing as upstanding citizens, do more to undermine the country than the criminals who grace the daily news and strike fear in the hearts of law abiding citizens.
+As notorious as the latter are, the insidious "good citizens" who steal from the public are a malignant cancer in the society.
+Chopping off the hands of these "white collar" crooks, will do much to send this cancer into remission.
+For it is written that, "If thy right hand offend thee, cut it off," and indeed, I am offended.

 Share your views here...